basharast/RetroArch-ARM/README.md

 - It should work with Build: 15035+
 - (14393 with few cores)

+# Note

+Please note that I'm not maintaining WOA (.exe) releases any more, only UWP if you faced installation difficulties please checkout [this page](https://github.com/basharast/RetroArch-ARM/wiki/Installation)

 # UWP improvements
 This app supported by [UWP2Win32](https://github.com/basharast/UWP2Win32)